jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 Before this project, every time we decided not to bid for a campaign, we tracked an "NBR".
 Quite descriptively, a non-bidding reason.
-Problem with that, was that it was very hard to interpret.
+Problem with that was that it was very hard to interpret.
 If the NBR for an auction was, say, "blacklisted publisher", that didn't mean it would have bid on a different publisher.
 NBRs weren't easily interpreted as lost opportunities, and thus actionable recommendations, and we had to solve that.

-We knew when - not if - something wouldn't work as intended, we would have a hard time diagnosing the issue.
+We knew that when - not if - something didn't work as intended, we would have a hard time diagnosing the issue.
 So we designed a whole new instrumentation system that let us measure all the decisions taken within the BDT with minimal overhead.
 Not only those that would result in a non-bid, but all of them.
 And I really mean minimal overhead.
-On the hottest paths, the instrumentation takes literally just a CPU cycle.
+On the hottest paths, the instrumentation takes literally a single CPU cycle.

-Getting there took way longer than we had estimated, putting into evidence the riskiness of such huge project rewrites.
-We thought we could do the instrumentation rather quickly, sloppily on a first version and then improve on it, but when we put that sloppy PoC in pre-production, the performance was so abysmal we just couldn't put that in production.
+Getting there took way longer than we had estimated, evidencing the riskiness of such huge project rewrites.
+We thought we could do the instrumentation rather quickly, sloppily on a first version and then improve on it.
+However, when we put that sloppy PoC in pre-production, the performance was so abysmal we just couldn't put that in production.

 We had to spend way longer optimizing the thing